Let's Rescue Some Starfish!

 Deuteronomy 31:6 NLT

-Many incarcerated veterans battle with PTSD and live in shame, insecurity and struggle with persistent defeating thoughts.
+Many incarcerated veterans battle with PTSD and live in shame, and insecurity and struggle with persistent defeating thoughts.
 Each day these offenders serve time behind bars paying the penalty for the wrong decisions they once made.
-Regretfully, in most circumstances they are not taught how to invest their time to prepare themselves for the future.
-They wait with anticipation for the long awaited day of re-entry, however most are not prepared for the obstacles and challenges they will face.
+Regretfully, in most circumstances, they are not taught how to invest their time to prepare themselves for the future.
+They wait with anticipation for the long-awaited day of re-entry, however, most are not prepared for the obstacles and challenges they will face.

-We encourage them to reframe their way of thinking to stop just doing their time, but invest their time in learning, growing and becoming the best version of themselves.
-We encourage them to not look back but look forward with hope of a new future.
+We encourage them to reframe their way of thinking to stop just doing their time but invest their time in learning, growing, and becoming the best version of themselves.
+We encourage them to not look back but look forward with the hope of a new future.

-The men have been motivated, inspired, but most importantly, they have demonstrated determination while weekly putting their greatest revelation into action..
+The men have been motivated and inspired, but most importantly, they have demonstrated determination while weekly putting their greatest revelation into action..
 We are not just teaching we are transforming!
 It is the application of the revelation where true change begins.
 They are inspired to listen to one another and help one another.
-Truth and transparency with other veterans is paramount at their transformation tables.
+Truth and transparency with other veterans are paramount at their transformation tables.

-As part of the homework assignment, they are encouraged to apply an action step from that weeks lesson.
-Applying these new principles into their daily routine brings transformation to not only them, but to their peers, community and many of them call and share these life changing lessons with their spouses and children.
+As part of the homework assignment, they are encouraged to apply an action step from that week's lesson.
+Applying these new principles to their daily routine brings transformation not only to them, but to their peers, and community, and many of them call and share these life-changing lessons with their spouses and children.
 Many are changing the power of their influence to bring about positive change in others.

 The next week when we arrived for class they had everything put in place.
 They had recruited one of the men that is an artist to paint the KPM Academy name with our logo on the large speakers and equipment.
 It was their way of showing us how committed they were to us and the academy.
 These men are now filled with purpose and are looking so forward to beginning the next course in the academy.